kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">How many sessions do I need?</summary>
-<p style="color:black;">The answer to this question depends on the skill level you are aiming at.</p>
+<p style="color:black;">The answer to this question depends on the skill level you're at, the skill level you are are aiming at, as well as your available time and resources to work on your communication skills.</p>
 <p style="color:black;">If you only have grammar and pronunciation issues, we can cover most problems in 4 sessions.</p>
 <p style="color:black;">If you need additional help with confidence and professional situations, I’d recommend 6-8 weeks.</p>
 </details>